kambizG/GDTM/README.md

 - α # Partition expansion threshold {value = [0...1]}
 - γ # Function word elimination threshold {value = [0...1]}
 ```

 Following is a list of arbitrary parameters to costumize or enhance the performance relative to the volume of the stream.

-* RI_Parameters: List of parameters to set for the RI vectors.
+* Random Indexing Vectors parameters
-- dim: the dimension of the vector. {value >= 2}. default = 2000
++ dim: the dimension of the vector. {value >= 2}. default = 2000
-- noz: the number of non zero elemtns. {value = [1...dim]}. default = 8
++ noz: the number of non zero elemtns. {value = [1...dim]}. default = 8
-- win: the size of the moving window to construct the contex structures. default = 2
++ win: the size of the moving window to construct the contex structures. default = 2
-- mwt: RI vectors pruning parameter. {value = [0...1]}. default = 0.3
++ mwt: RI vectors pruning parameter. {value = [0...1]}. default = 0.3

-* KG_Parameters
+* Knowledge Graph Parameters
 - skip: Skip-gram value. {1 = bigram, 2 = 1-skip-bigram, 3 = 2-skip-bigram, ...}
 - SN (snapshot): the algorithm will take a snapshot of the partitioned documents and clean the momry.